sorinbotirla/parkside-telemeter-esp32cam-rangefinder/README.md

 <ol>
   <li>1x Parkside PLEM-50-C3 laser telemeter (you will cut some holes in the case but it will be also be still usable as standalone)</li>
   <li>1x side micro switch (to turn on/off the beeping speaker</li>
+  <li>1x side micro switch for putting both ESP32-cam into download mode</li>
+  <li>2x 6PIN dupont connectors for uploading the code wkth a USB serial interface on each ESP32-cam</li>
   <li>(OPTIONAL) a single tap button, for external measure triggering</li>
   <li>(OPTIONAL) 1x 2PIN JST connector (male and female) - to connect the telemeter and the external trigger button</li>
   <li>1x 4PIN JST connector (male and female) - to connect the esp32-cam and the telemeter</li>